Delta SkyMiles® Gold American Express Card Review

 Delta SkyMiles® Gold vs. Capital One Venture

 The Capital One Venture Rewards Credit Card is another great option for those looking for more flexible travel options.
 With this card, cardholders earn unlimited 2X miles on all purchases, no matter the vendor.
 From buying new luggage to purchasing groceries to booking a hotel room, you'll earn 2X miles on it all.
 Redemption options are flexible as well.
 Thanks to Capital One's "purchase eraser" tool, you can essentially erase recent travel purchases from your statement.
 From campsite bookings to Airbnb stays, to cruises to train tickets, this card allows you to cover almost any travel purchase with your rewards.
 It also offers Global Entry or TSA PreCheck membership reimbursement, which is a nice perk for a card with such a manageable annual fee ($95).
-Plus, if you're searching for a card with a good welcome bonus, this card is sure to make you perk up: new cardholders can earn 60,000 miles once spending $3,000 within the first three months of card membership.
-That's a bonus worth up to $600 in travel.
+Plus, if you're searching for a card with a good welcome bonus, this card is sure to make you perk up: new cardholders can 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.

 Thanks to its great welcome offer, no foreign transaction fees and other travel perks such as free checked baggage, the Delta SkyMiles® Gold American Express Card is solid option for frequent travelers loyal to the Delta brand.